nightduck/traffic_controller/controlhub/README.md

     python -m pip install -r requirements.txt   # First install prereqs ./install_controlhub.sh     # Install controlhub as server and set it to start on bootup

+## Debugging

+The current status of the server and a recent text dump of its logs can be found with the following command

+    sudo systemctl status traffic_controller.service

+The server can also be rebooted with

+    sudo systemctl restart traffic_controller.service

+To stop the server (for debugging purposes), use the following command

+    sudo systemctl stop traffic_controller.service

+Or, if you want to prevent the server from restarting on reboot, disable it

+    sudo systemctl disable traffic_controller.service

 ## Webpage